First Dose & A Tempest

 My eyes took in the chaotic state of what had been my paradise a few hours ago, the shards of glass in front of me mirroring the heartbreak I felt.

 My room..
 My precious room.
-I'd rather relive that agonizing night than seeing my room this way.
+I'd rather relive that slow and agonizing night of transforming into a werewolf than seeing my room this way.
 At least, I was within the comforts of my sanctuary that time.
 I usually love storms but not this kind.
 Not the kind that breaks windows and thrashes my room.
 I'm still too weak to clean.
 There's so much to clean…

 I remember telling my sisters I wanted to stay up there, in the comfort of my own walls when they came up to take refuge because out of the three of us, I have the coziest and most peaceful room.
 But the wind up there is louder, full of life.
 Too much life.
 Too much anger.
 The bangs of the loose roofs from the neighbours—and anything that causes an uproar against the howling wind—seem more intense.
 And we can feel the house tremble at each violent strike of the wind that follows no pattern.
 Hard.
 Brutal.
 Unexpected.
 My windows are directly facing the direction of the tempest.
 I figured the most secure room was my little sister's, being the innermost and most secluded spot in the house.
 As we prepared to go, I held back and said, "But I want to stay here…"